AnalystYuchels/airbnb-clone-project/README.md

 - **Secondary Text:** Circular, Book (400), 14px

+#Importance of a User-Friendly Design in a Booking System:

+A well-designed booking system reduces friction in the user journey, increases conversion rates, and improves customer satisfaction.
+Straightforward navigation, intuitive interfaces, and responsive design are critical for success.

-**Importance of Identifying Design Properties of a Mockup Design:**
+#Importance of Identifying Design Properties of a Mockup Design:

-- **Clarifies design intent:** Ensures all stakeholders understand the visual and functional goals.
+- <ins>**Clarifies design intent:**</ins> Ensures all stakeholders understand the visual and functional goals.

-- **Improves user experience (UX):** Helps evaluate usability, accessibility, and consistency.
+- <ins>**Improves user experience (UX):**</ins> Helps evaluate usability, accessibility, and consistency.

-- **Enables targeted feedback:** Makes it easier to review, iterate, and refine the design.
+- <ins>**Enables targeted feedback:**</ins> Makes it easier to review, iterate, and refine the design.

-- **Supports developer handoff:** Provides precise specs like fonts, colors, and layout for implementation.
+- <ins>**Supports developer handoff:**</ins> Provides precise specs like fonts, colors, and layout for implementation.

 - Maintains brand consistency by reinforcing visual identity across all platforms and products.

-- **Facilitates testing and validation:** Useful for user testing, A/B testing, and accessibility checks.
+- <ins>**Facilitates testing and validation:**</ins> Useful for user testing, A/B testing, and accessibility checks.

-**Project Roles and Responsibilities**
+#Project Roles and Responsibilities:

 - **Project Manager:**	Oversees timeline, coordinates team, manages deliverables